AnthonyBloomer/tmdbv3api/README.md

 ### Examples

-Get a list of popular movies.
+Get the list of popular movies on The Movie Database.
+This list refreshes every day.

 ```python